Alfheim-Realm/Documentation/README.md

   * Cleaned and fixed all manufacturing items.
   * Cleaned all character and monster skills.
 * Added effect/state handler to allow easier modification of glows or state bonuses.
+* Added functions to easier create daily and weekly quests by just adding 2 extra variables to the desired quest.